apython1998/ClassPlanner/README.md

 This sequence diagram is for the Student's view graduation paths use case.
 The student logs in, tries to view graduation paths, and is then printed a report of all the classes they can take to graduate.

+#### Constructive Collaboration:
+In order to productively work on ClassPlanner at the same time, we will be breaking up into two smaller groups.
+For at least the first sprint, the entire group will be working on the student side of ClassPlanner and will lead to the following break up of work:
+* 2 people will work on Transcript, Major, and Minor - These will provide the course functionality of the system
+* 2 people will work on the Student, StudentAPI, StudentUI (& CombinedUI to get into StudentUI) - This will provide the student functionality for the system.
+This is an effective break down of the system because the pairs will each have multiple classes to work on separately.
+This should limit the direct dependencies between members of the entire group.